-(ii) Compute w(i, j) only for neighboring features, and derive the other edge weights by calculation of a path connecting them.
-This is done by computing the shortest paths for the graph derived from G by changing the similarity weights to dissimilarities and transforming them back afterwards.
-This results in a similarity measure which favors spatially coherent structures.
+- 1. Compute w(i, j) for all feature pairs (i, j) directly, thus including no spatial information. - 2.
+Compute w(i,j) only for neighboring features and derive the other edge-weights by calculation of a path connecting them.
+This is done by computing the shortest paths for the graph derived from G by changing the similarity weights to dissimilarities and transforming them back afterward.
+This results in a similarity measure that favors spatially coherent structures.

-To motivate the latter method (ii), consider Figure 9(a), which shows a set of points with the shape of two spirals.
-It was critically observed in [27] that spectral methods fail to partition such "skewed" coherent groups.
-Indeed, Figure 9(b) shows that in the corresponding Delaunay-graph, the shortest Euclidean path between two points of the same group traverses the other group.
-As a consequence, a direct pairwise comparison of Euclidean distances and, more general, method (i) above which ignores spatial context, are not appropriate.
+To motivate the latter method 2, consider Fig. 8a, which shows a set of points with the shape of two spirals.
+It was critically observed in [26] that spectral methods fail to partition such "skewed" coherent groups.
+Indeed, Fig. 8d shows that, in the corresponding Delaunay-graph, the shortest Euclidean path between two points of the same group traverses the other group.
+As a consequence, a direct pairwise comparison of Euclidean distances or more general, the use of method 1 above, which ignores spatial context, is not appropriate.